-- Every educational attainment category saw an increase in its incidence of lowwages over the 1997-2014 period.
-Employees with 0 to 8 years of schooling had the highest incidence of low-wages in all years.
+- Every educational attainment category saw an increase in its incidence of low wages over the 1997-2014 period.
+Employees with 0 to 8 years of schooling had the highest incidence of low wages in all years.
 In 2014, 50.7 per cent of this group had low-wages, up from 44.6 per cent in 1997.
-Employees with a Master's or a Doctorate degree had the lowest incidence of low-wage jobs in every year at 7.7 per cent in 1997 and 12.4 per cent in 2014. - At first glance, it might seem odd that every category of educational attainment saw an increase in its incidence of low-wages over this period, while the incidence of low-wages at the aggregate level declined.
+Employees with a Master's or a Doctorate degree had the lowest incidence of low-wage jobs in every year at 7.7 per cent in 1997 and 12.4 per cent in 2014. - At first glance, it might seem odd that every category of educational attainment saw an increase in its incidence of low wages over this period, while the incidence of low wages at the aggregate level declined.
 This observation can be explained by the compositional shift in the population away from lower levels of educational attainment toward higher levels of educational attainment.
 In particular, the share of employees aged 20 to 64 years with a university degree increased from 19.2 per cent in 1997 to 28.7 per cent in 2014. - The low-wage gap for all categories of educational attainment was extremely similar.
 In 2014, the lowest low-wage gap was 19.8 per cent for employees with post-secondary certificates or diplomas, while the highest low-wage gap was 23.2 per cent for employees with 0 to 8 years of schooling.
-Between 1997 and 2014, all levels of educational attainment saw their low-wage gaps decline, except employees with a Master's or a Doctorate degree, which increased mildly (0.1 percentage points).
+Between 1997 and 2014, all levels of educational attainment, except the Master's or Doctorate level, saw their low-wage gaps decline.

 Obviously, higher levels of educational attainment lead to lower low-wage job intensities.
-However, these results show that, over the 1997-2014 period, regardless of educational attainment, there was a general increase in low-wage job intensities, although this increase was offset by slight decreases in the low-wage gap for most levels of educational attainment.
+However, these results show that, over the 1997-2014 period, at every level of educational attainment, there was a general increase in the incidence of low-wage jobs, although this increase was offset by slight decreases in the low-wage gap for most levels of educational attainment.
+In a recent New York Times article, it was suggested that the American economy is not producing enough jobs that require college degrees.
+These observations may also explain why there has been an increase in the incidence of low wages in Canada, even at higher levels of educational attainment.